Botanical Name: Gardenia jasminoides

 Pruning gardenia plants in late winter will keep them in good shape.
 Cut the stem at an angle, just above a node (the place where a leaf or branch is attached to the stem).
 Use sharp pruners to avoid tearing the stems.

 Repot in late winter.
 You can control its size by keeping it in a smallish container.
+In fact, gardenias are sometimes grown as bonsai plants.

 Height: 1-3 ft (30-90 cm)